Destination

 Climate

-Other things to consider carrying: Sunscreen, sun glasses, sun hat, medicines for minor ailments.
+Other things to consider carrying: Sunscreen, sunglasses, sun hat, medicines for minor ailments.

 Dress